falcn-io/falcn/project_review.md

-# Typosentinel Project Review
+# Falcn Project Review

 ## 1. Executive Summary
-**Typosentinel** is a comprehensive supply chain security tool written in Go. it aims to detect typosquatting, dependency confusion, and malicious packages across multiple ecosystems (npm, PyPI, Go, Maven, etc.).
+**Falcn** is a comprehensive supply chain security tool written in Go. it aims to detect typosquatting, dependency confusion, and malicious packages across multiple ecosystems (npm, PyPI, Go, Maven, etc.).
 The project features a CLI, an API server, and a modular architecture for detection engines.

 **Overall Assessment**: The project is ambitious and well-structured, with a strong focus on "enhanced" detection techniques (heuristics, visual similarity).
 However, there is some structural redundancy between `internal/scanner` and `internal/analyzer`, and the "ML" component is currently a placeholder for simple heuristics.